Suselkowy/ManageClients/README.md

 # ManageClients
-To launch project just dowload files and open index.html or open link provided on the right.
+To launch project just dowload files and open index.html or open <a href="https://suselkowy.github.io/ManageClients/">link</a> provided on the right.